-This Sunday is New Year’s Eve in the church year.
+This Sunday is New Year’s Eve of the church year.
 We conclude the year remembering that Christ is the beginning and end of all life and remembering his story as we have followed it through the concluding year.
 Next Sunday we begin again.
 That makes this a good opportunity to take the long view of the church year.

-Bring out all the seasonal paraments and drape them over the central table in order.
+t Bring out all the seasonal paraments and drape them over the central table in order.
 Connect each one to its season.

-Give the children a coloring sheet of the church year and crayons with which to color in the seasons adding important words and pictures that go with each season.
+t Give the children a coloring sheet of the church year and crayons with which to color in the seasons adding important words and pictures that go with each season.

-Put the focus on the life of the Lord of the seasons.
+t Put the focus on the life of the Lord of the seasons.
 Tell a story of Jesus and sing a song about Jesus for each season.
 Children who often do not connect all the stories about Jesus into a whole especially benefit from the chance to connect them all.
 Adults benefit from rehearsing the long arc of the story and placing it in both all of history and the cycle of the church year.

 Christ the King